 ASIC aims to streamline the registration processes for new businesses, giving confidence to foreign investors and entrepreneurs.
 This system also targets improved transparency between registered businesses, national authorities and the public.

-Steps to register your business name
+Steps to register your business name / company in Australia

 - Login to ASIC Connect and register your business name under the ‘Licences and Registrations’ tab at the top of the page.

 - Enter your Australian Business Number (ABN) You must have an Australian business number or have applied for an ABN to register a business name.
 When you are entering your ABN, it is crucial that you do not leave any spaces.

 - Enter the proposed business name.
 Enter the proposed business name exactly as you would like it to appear on the register.
 Please keep in mind that business names are case sensitive.

 - Select the registration period.
 You are allowed to register a business for 1 -3 years.
 After this period, you must renew it.

 - Enter the name of the business holder’s details.
 Make sure to include the business holders date of birth as well.

 - Enter the proposed business address.
 If you don’t have a business address, you should be allowed to enter your own address.

 - Confirm the eligibility to hold the business name.
 The holder cannot have been or be involved in any kind of criminal offenses.
 This is outlined in the Business Names Registration Act 2011.

 - Review your application.
 Make sure when you are done with everything you check the application for grammar and spelling errors.
 When you have confirmed that everything is ok, you can submit your application.